 Ofili’s masterclass in strategic silence

-The cultural significance of the artwork was easily translated into monetary success.
-The Holy Virgin Mary was sold several times, with the most recent sale racking up $4.5 million.
-In 2018, the new owners donated the piece to MoMA, where the painting is now a part of the museum’s permanent collection.
+The growing cultural significance of the artwork translated into vast monetary success.
+Private owners flocked to buy The Holy Virgin Mary, with the most recent sale racking up $4.5 million.
+In 2018, MoMA received The Holy Virgin Mary as a donation, and it is now a part of the museum’s permanent collection.

-Chris Ofili is an English painter of Nigerian heritage responsible for works such as Iscariot Blues (2006), Afronirvana (2002) and, of course, The Holy Virgin Mary (1996).
+Chris Ofili is an English painter of Nigerian heritage.
+He’s responsible for works such as Iscariot Blues (2006), Afronirvana (2002) and, of course, The Holy Virgin Mary (1996).
 He grew up in the church and regularly attended services as an altar boy.

-His career began taking off in the mid 1990s after completing his studies at the Chelsea School of Art, the Royal College of Art and the Berlin University of Arts.
+His career took off in the mid 1990s after completing his studies at the Chelsea School of Art, the Royal College of Art and the Berlin University of Arts.

-His creations can be closely connected to the works of Jean-Michel Basquiat, George Condo and other Blaxploitation-based artists like Mickalene Thomas.
-He’s been awarded many titles and achievements, including the Turner Prize in 1998 and the Commander of the Order of the British Empire in 2017.
+His art is similar to the works of Jean-Michel Basquiat, George Condo and Blaxploitation artists like Mickalene Thomas.
+He’s earned many titles and achievements, including the Turner Prize in 1998 and the Commander of the Order of the British Empire in 2017.

 He moved to Trinidad in 2005, where he continues to paint and craft.
 To explore more of Ofili’s work, view the mini-collection below or visit his profile at MoMA.